 Well-appointed and scenically attractive parks for static caravans may be found in just about every part of the country, many are in secluded rural areas, but perhaps the best known are those close to popular coastal areas and resorts.

 As a result, holiday parks such as this come in all shapes and sizes, offering a range of different amenities and may be suitable for enjoyment by all kinds of visitors, depending on their age or the nature of their disability.
-As we have noted on one of our pages here at the Cover4Caravans website, there are more than 2,000 static caravan parks dotted about the UK.

 All that is required is a little careful thought in advance to the type of park and caravan which might best suit the elderly or disabled.